Please use the university's online Application to apply to the Medical Physiology Program

 You only need to submit official transcripts if you are offered admission to the program.

 GRE, MCAT, DAT, or PCAT scores are required for the application process.
-Of the GRE, MCAT, DAT, or PCAT only one exam is required.
-If you have not taken the MCAT yet, please only take the GRE.
+Of the GRE, MCAT, DAT, or PCAT, only one exam is required.
+If you have not taken the MCAT yet, please only take the GRE general exam.
 If you have taken the MCAT, you are welcome to send us either GRE scores or MCAT scores.
 Please do NOT take the MCAT solely for admission to this program.
+If you wish to go to medical school, you should plan to take the MCAT a maximum of three times.
+Be very judicious about how often you take it and be sure that you have dedicated at least 500 hours solely to preparing for the MCAT.

 GRE scores should be sent to CWRU using the school code 1105.
 MCAT Score Reports, DAT, PCAT, TOEFL, and IELTS scores (if applicable) should be emailed in PDF format to email@example.com using a clear version that includes the applicant’s name and date of birth on the same page as the scores.
 Do not send MCAT scores by AMCAS; instead, email an AMCAS Verified Score Report to firstname.lastname@example.org.

-For international students, additionally one the folllowing is required: the TOEFL, IELTS, or PTE (Pearson Test of English) is required.
-In order to waive the language test, an applicant must meet one of the following requirements : 1) the student speaks English as their native language, 2) the student has completed a bachelor’s or higher degree at a foreign university where the instruction was in English, or 3) the student has earned a bachelor’s or higher degree in a U.S. college or university.
+For international students, additionally one the folllowing is required: the TOEFL, IELTS, or PTE (Pearson Test of English) is required; applicants must havea a 90 on the TOEFL, 7.0 on the IELTS, or 61 on the PTE.
+In order to waive the language test, an applicant must meet one of the following requirements : 1) the student speaks English as their native language, 2) the student has completed a bachelor’s or higher degree at a foreign university where the instruction was in English, 3) the student has earned a bachelor’s or higher degree in a U.S. college or university, or 4) the applicant is a US citizen or permanent resident.
 The waiver will not be applied until review of the official transcripts with degree verification.
 To be considered for admission, the minimal IELTS score is 7.0, and the minimum TOEFL score is 90.
 We do not give conditional admission if a language test is required and one of these scores has not been met.

 Students are recommended to have one year of English, one year of biology, one year of physics, and two years of chemistry (through organic chemistry) on their undergraduate record.
 Students will also need a laptop in order to take exams.

 A personal statement is required and should be submitted along with the online application.
+The personal statement should address how the Medical Physiology program can help you achieve your career goals.
 A CV or resume is optional and can be submitted along with the online application.

 Applications are reviewed on a rolling basis throughout the year.
 Students may start the program any semester, although it is highly recommended that all student begin Fall semester.
 Students beginning Spring or Summer will take electives until the Fall term.